UKOMAL/Komal-Shahid-DS-Portfolio/projects/project3-colorful-canvas/README.md

 - **Shadow Box Illusion**: Creates the illusion of objects floating in a glass display case when viewed from the front
 - **Screen Pop Illusion**: Makes objects appear to pop out of the screen surface with perspective distortion
-- **Anamorphic Billboard**: Creates dramatic perspective distortion perfect for large billboards and street art
+- **Anamorphic Billboard**: Creates dramatic perspective distortion perfect for large billboards and street art, with AI-enhanced depth analysis and professional lighting setup
 - **AI Depth Estimation**: Uses state-of-the-art neural networks to analyze depth relationships for precise distortion

 ## Project Structure